paolomandica/HALO/README.md

 ## Acknowledgements
-This project is based on the [RIPU](https://github.com/BIT-DA/RIPU) open-source project, with our re-implementation in PyTorch Lightning for multi-GPU ADA.
+This project is based on the [RIPU](https://github.com/BIT-DA/RIPU) open-source project, with our re-implementation in PyTorch Lightning for multi-gpu active learning.
 We thank the authors for making the source code publically available.